freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/python/index.md

 #### Learn Python 3 the Hard Way

 Paid (Free ebook available) book which covers the basics of python.
 It's designed to get you started with python language and become familiar with its syntax and workings by the time you complete the book.
+You learn the advantages of python in the best possible way!

 - [Website](https://learnpythonthehardway.org/) (Buy from the creator | Includes video lessons)
 - [E-book](https://learnpythonthehardway.org/python3/) (free)